Panquesito7/double_jump/README.md

 - `double_jump.max_height`: Maximum height gained on each jump.
 Default is `6.5`.
 This is the value used on a builtin jump.
 - `double_jump.privilege_required`: Whether a privilege is required for the double jump.
 This is given to administrators automatically.
 Default is `false`.

+## Known bugs

+- Sometimes, you randomly get a jump boost that sets you very high.
+- The jumps after the builtin jump might not sometimes work.
+This can also happen if you're standing on 3/4 of a node, where the node the player is standing on is not detected, and detecting `air` instead.

 ## Installation

 - Unzip the archive, rename the folder to `double_jump` and